-Bundaberg, Queensland is well known for its sugar cane industry but now, thanks to a helping hand from the Innovation Connections program delivered by CSIRO, is also home to a burgeoning industry for high quality exotic Asian mushroom farming.
+Bundaberg, Queensland is well known for its sugar cane industry but now, thanks to a helping hand from CSIRO SME Connect, is also home to a burgeoning industry for high quality exotic Asian mushroom farming.

 In fact, the two industries are teaming up to create mushroom growing gold.